As FCC Prepares Net-Neutrality Vote, Study Finds Millions of Fake Comments

 New York Attorney General Eric Schneiderman's office conducted its own investigation into the comments, and determined that as many as two million were fake.

 "You cannot conduct a legitimate vote on a rule-making proceeding if you have a record that is in shambles as this one is," Schneiderman, a Democrat, told reporters at a recent news conference.
-He called on the FCC to delay it's vote.
+He called on the FCC to delay its vote.

 Schneiderman also set up a website where people can see if their names appear on any of the comments.